Alice Baumgartner

 Biography

-Alice Baumgartner is an assistant professor of history at the University of Southern California, where she teaches courses on 19th century North America.
+Alice Baumgartner is an associate professor of history at the University of Southern California, where she teaches courses on 19th century North America.
 She received a Ph.D. in History from Yale University and an M.Phil in Latin American Studies from the University of Oxford.
 Her first book, South to Freedom: Runaway Slaves to Mexico and the Road to Civil War, published in 2020, was named a New York Times Editors’ Choice, and a finalist for the Los Angeles Times Book Award.
 Her research has been supported by the National Endowment for the Humanities, the Institute for Advanced Study in Princeton, and the Mellon Foundation, among others.

 • Research Specialties